Gardening in Las Vegas: Expert Tips

 When learning how to grow a garden in Las Vegas, or anywhere else for that matter, growing or climate zones are a big help.

 Growing zones tell gardeners which plants will thrive in their climate and region.
 Las Vegas has two different growing zones due to experiencing both extreme heat and extreme cold over the year.
-This can be a source of confusion for people learning how to harden in Las Vegas.
+This can be a source of confusion for people learning how to garden in Las Vegas.

 Regulate the Sun Levels for Your Plants